varroz56/2048Clone/README.md

 #### Game area

-The game area where the user can play the game, using the "wasd" or arrow keys, or mouse or swipe on touch-enabled devices.
-The images for the game tiles are located in the [sprites](assets/sprites/tiles.png) folder
+The game area where the user can play the game, using the "wasd" or arrow keys, mouse or swipe on touch-enabled devices.
+The images for the game tiles are located in the [sprites](assets/sprites/tiles.png) folder.
+There are event listeners to handle user inputs and call the appropriate functions to trigger actions.
+The event listeners are located in [Game.js](src/Game.js) "Handle user interaction to the play field" section.